-Journal of EMS Medicine is the official peer-reviewed, open-access, journal of the Korean council of EMS physicians and Asian Association of Emergency Medical Services.
+Journal of EMS Medicine (J EMS Med; JEMSM) is the official peer-reviewed, open-access, journal of the Korean Association of EMS Physicians/Asian Association for Emergency Medical Services.
 Our journals are published three times a year.
-The journal of EMS Medicine focuses on system development and quality improvement of EMS across community, prehospital, and inter-hospital emergency care including pathophysiology, epidemiology, diagnosis, prognosis, treatment, and simulation.
+JEMSM focuses on system development and quality improvement of EMS across community, prehospital, and inter-hospital emergency care including pathophysiology, epidemiology, diagnosis, prognosis, treatment, and simulation.
 The journal also publishes papers focusing on the different models of emergency healthcare delivery all over the world.
 The journal accepts editorials, position paper, original articles, reviews, letters to the editor, case reports, and preliminary reports in related areas.
 The journal is aimed at first responders, EMS providers including emergency medicine physician, emergency medicine nurse, and emergency medical technicians, stakeholder of government, and other organization related EMS system.
 The journal will be of interest out-of hospital emergency cares of medical disease and injury, disaster medicine, injury prevention, and global EMS.

-Manuscripts for submission to The Journal of Emergency Medicine Services Medicine should be prepared according to the following instructions.
+Manuscripts for submission to JEMSM should be prepared according to the following instructions.
 For issues not addressed in these instructions, the author is referred to the Recommendations of International Committee of Medical Journal Editors (ICMJE; http://www.icmje.org/recommendations/).

 Ensure correct use of the terms sex (when reporting biological factors) and gender (identity, psychosocial or cultural factors), and, unless inappropriate, report the sex and/or gender of study participants, the sex of animals or cells, and describe the methods used to determine sex and gender.
 If the study was done involving an exclusive population, for example in only one sex, authors should justify why, except in obvious cases (e.g., prostate cancer).
 Authors should define how they determined race or ethnicity and justify their relevance.